 The Web Widget title reflects the option you select.

-Note: Request a callback is not available for Talk Lite and Team plans.
+Note: Request a callback is not available for the following plans: Talk Lite, Talk Team, Support Essential and Support Team..

 |Phone number||Select the phone number agents use to return callback requests.
 The number displays in the Web Widget.
 If you want to display multiple configurations' phone numbers, you need to customize the Web Widget (see Advanced configuration of Talk in the Web Widget).|